 If you own rental properties, please be prepared to provide the following:

 - Insurance information for each property

-- Legal Separation or Divorce: If you are legally separated or divorced you’ll need to provide your separation or final divorce documentation.
+- Legal Separation or Divorce: If you are legally separated or divorced, you’ll need to provide your separation or final divorce documentation.
 Typically the underwriter will want to see the entire divorce decree that has been recorded with the county.

-- Bankruptcy: If you’ve filled for Bankruptcy in the last seven years you may have to provide Bankruptcy documentation to the underwriter.5 There are many different types of Bankruptcy; however, the two most common are Chapter 13 Bankruptcy and Chapter 7 Bankruptcy.
+- Bankruptcy: If you’ve filed for Bankruptcy in the last seven years, you may have to provide Bankruptcy documentation to the underwriter.5 There are many different types of Bankruptcy; however, the two most common are Chapter 13 Bankruptcy and Chapter 7 Bankruptcy.

-- Tax Lien: If you have a payment plan with the IRS set up you’ll have to show the the documentation from the IRS that explains the payment plan.
+- Tax Lien: If you owe back taxes and have a payment plan set up with the IRS, you’ll have to show the documentation from the IRS that explains the payment plan.
 It should show what years you owe, the total amount owed, the monthly payment, and for how long you’ll be paying.

 Knowing where the market is with respect to mortgage rates is one of the most important aspects of home buying.
 Stay up-to-date with current mortgage rates and ask your Loan Officer to share their advice on which way the market is moving.